alexsotelo/pdsnd_github/README.md

 Final Project!

 ### Description
-Describe what your project is about and what it does
+This is to test my knowlege in git and github.

 ### Files used
 Include the files used